-PVH joined LaBS (Life and Building Safety); together with six other brands in 2017 to ensure that, the learnings from the Bangladesh Accord have a global reach.
+LIFE AND BUILDING SAFETY (LaBS): PVH joined LaBS (Life and Building Safety); together with six other brands in 2017 to ensure that, the learnings from the Bangladesh Accord have a global reach.
 The Life and Building Safety (LaBS) program strives to make the apparel and footwear supply chain safe from life safety risks related to structural, electrical, and fire safety and evacuation.
-Coordinated by IDH, an international sustainable trade initiative, LaBS aims to raise safety standards in multiple apparel production countries including Vietnam, India, Pakistan and Cambodia.
+Coordinated by IDH, an international sustainable trade initiative (learn more about IDH at pvh.com/cr/partnerships), LaBS aims to raise safety standards in multiple apparel production countries including Vietnam, India, Pakistan and Cambodia.

-NEST:

-In 2015, PVH joined the Nest Artisan Steering Committee - a coalition of fashion and home design retailers and brand owners committed to addressing the industry's sustainability issues relating to craft, artisans and homeworkers.
+NEST: In 2015, PVH joined the Nest Artisan Steering Committee - a coalition of fashion and home design retailers and brand owners committed to addressing the industry's sustainability issues relating to craft, artisans and homeworkers.
 Nest is a nonprofit building a new handworker economy to increase global workforce inclusivity, improve women's wellbeing beyond factories, and preserve important cultural traditions around the world.